AnggaR96s/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.